martinpitt/rtimelog/README.md

 :q - quit
 :h - show this help
 :e - open timelog.txt in $EDITOR
+^r - history search (like in bash) through currently shown activities

 Any other input is the description of a task that you just finished.